System Requirements and Installation Guide

 It is possible to change the configuration of the backend in the docker container.
 You can do so using two different approaches.

-The first approach include mounting a config volume:
+The first approach includes mounting a config volume:

 docker run -d --name rotki \